Edy Ganem

-Edurne Ganem, known professionally as Edy Ganem, is an American actress known for her role as Valentina Diaz in the Lifetime comedy-drama series Devious Maids.
+Edurne Ganem, known professionally as Edy Ganem, is a Mexican and American actress known for her role as Valentina Diaz in the Lifetime comedy-drama series Devious Maids.

 Life and career

-Ganem was born in Modesto, California and raised in Torreón, Coahuila, Mexico along with her two younger brothers.
+Ganem was raised in Torreón, Coahuila, Mexico along with her two younger brothers.
 Her parents are both of Mexican and Lebanese descent, Ghanem being Arabic (غانم) for "victorious".
 She is a graduate of the University of San Diego.
 In 2008, she had various small roles in three episodes of HBO's comedy-drama series Entourage.
 Ganem had guest roles on several television shows, including It's Always Sunny in Philadelphia, CSI: Crime Scene Investigation, The Cleveland Show and Rob.

 On Lifetime's Devious Maids, Ganem played Valentina Diaz, the positive, open-minded nineteen-year-old daughter and co-worker of Zoila Diaz (Judy Reyes) and love interest of Genevieve Delatour's (Susan Lucci's) son, Remi Delatour (Drew Van Acker).
 The Diazes both serve as maids to Delatours and the romance between Valentina and Remi is something that Zoila discourages.